Is a cheap world cruise actually possible?

 For example, beginning next month and into early November, many cruises will be repositioned from the Mediterranean to Florida and the Caribbean.
 Rather than floating an empty ship across the ocean, cruises are instead loaded with entertainment and stops are planned at exotic ports along the way to form an interesting cruise itinerary.
 These lengthy voyages with many sea days typically aren’t very popular, so prices often get slashed in attempts to fill the ships with paying passengers.
 When that happens, we take advantage of astonishingly low rates and set sail across the ocean in luxury.
 (Example: This 5* Norwegian Epic repositioning cruise, is sailing from Barcelona to Florida on Nov 4, 2018, and is currently priced at $529 per person, for the two-week cruise across the Atlantic and through the Caribbean.)

-Instead of sitting in a cramped coach seat on an overnight trip, we get to enjoy two weeks of island hopping, fine dining, entertainment, and relaxing in our comfy stateroom.
+Rather than sitting in a cramped coach seat on an overnight flight, we instead get to enjoy two weeks of island hopping, fine dining, entertainment, and relaxing in our comfy stateroom.
 Such repositioning cruises have given us a way to afford luxury that is often otherwise unattainable to our travel budget ways.
 The crazy thing is that these repositioning cruises are often priced less than a flight between two continents.

-While transatlantic cruises are the most common route for repositioning cruises, we’ve been well aware that there are some less common transpacific routes and even itineraries between Asia and Europe that pass through the Suez Canal.
+While transatlantic cruises are the most common (and often cheapest) route for repositioning cruises, we’ve been well aware that there are some less common transpacific routes and even itineraries between Asia and Europe that pass through the Suez Canal.

 Armed with a keen awareness of these different repositioning cruise routes and the corresponding seasonalities, we had to attempt to stitch them together in a grand attempt to form a cheap world cruise.